dansmyers/IntroToCS-Fall-2019/Labs-Fall-2019/D-Pong.md

 Now complete the `checkCollision` method in `Ball`.

 This method will be the same as the collision-checking code we wrote in the previous lab.
+Here is an excerpt to jog your memory.

 ```
 double left = this.x  - this.radius;